fleetdm/fleet/handbook/marketing/content-style-guide.md

 You don’t need to wait until a change has been made to write a new doc.
 Starting with documentation can help you discover ways to make Fleet even better.

 Writing about how to use a new feature puts you in the shoes of the user.
-If something seems complicated, you have the opportunity to improve it — before commiting a line of code.
+If something seems complicated, you have the opportunity to improve it — before committing a line of code.

 <meta name="maintainedBy" value="chris-mcgillicuddy">